IUSCA/bioloop/docs/dataset_duplication.md

      * moves the state of the duplicate dataset to `DUPLICATE_DATASET_RESOURCES_PURGED`.
    * runs the `reject` step, which marks the duplicate dataset as deleted in the database (by setting its `is_deleted` to `true`.)

+### State locks
+While a dataset has state locks:
+- Any writes made to the dataset (or its state) via the API layer will fail.
+- The workers processing a dataset won't proceed.
+- UI controls that can allow writing to a dataset will be disabled.

+On the API layer, the state locks are enforced by the use of the `dataset_state_check` layer within the `/datasets` route.
+Workers and UI have utility methods to achieve the same.

 ### Resumable
 - The steps outlined above for the acceptance/rejection of a duplicate dataset can be resumed in case of an error occurs in either the API layer or the workflow layer.